gvwilson/sensibleadventures/cloudherd/new.md

 "Sure," Noxy lied.
-One of the few things Aft and Grappa Gas agreed on was that cloudherds shouldn't fly if they were sick, but she wasn't going to admint anything that might mean being left behind.
+One of the few things Aft and Grappa Gas agreed on was that cloudherds shouldn't fly if they were sick, but she wasn't going to admit anything that might mean being left behind.
 "Come on, let's go."

 Grappa Gas made everyone wait until Big Blue was only a couple of strides below the mounting platform before he let them jump on.
 The three teenagers had been doing it since they were little children, but the brief moment of flight and *poof!* as they landed still made them all whoop.
-Grappa Gras landed beside them a moment later, and Granna Fee a moment after that.
+Grappa Gas landed beside them a moment later, and Granna Fee a moment after that.
 "Oof," she grunted, rolling over and sitting up.
 "That's not as soft as it used to be."
 But then she smiled like the girl she had once been and put her arm around Noxy so that her